-Coach Kent Bottenfield begins his second season leading Palm Beach Atlantic University’s Sailfish baseball program after being promoted to head coach during mid-season in 2012.
+Coach Kent Bottenfield begins his fifth full season leading the Palm Beach Atlantic baseball program and sixth overall in 2016-17 after being promoted to head coach during mid-season in 2012.

 Bottenfield officially took the reins of the PBA program following the passing of former head coach and Major League Baseball Hall-of-Famer Gary Carter, who passed away Feb.
 16, 2012 after a nine-month battle with brain cancer.